-- L1.
-Critically explore strategies that enable the promotion of positive mental health and discuss how to recognise and respond to signs of compromise or deterioration. - L2.
-Examine the prevalence, predisposing factors, aetiology and related pathophysiology of poor mental health on woman throughout the continuum of care, recognising the diversity of individual circumstances. - L3.
-Critically analyse the psychological, sociological, emotional, cultural and spiritual impact of poor mental health on the woman, partner and her family, including exploration of the concepts of infant mental health. - L4.
-Utilise a critical approach to evidence-based practice, differentiating between available treatment methods and critically review the management strategies collaborating with, consulting and referring to, the interdisciplinary and multiagency teams as appropriate.
+L1.
+Examine strategies that enable the promotion of positive mental health and discuss how to recognise and respond to signs of compromise or deterioration.

+- L2.
+Discuss the prevalence, predisposing factors, aetiology and related pathophysiology of poor mental health on woman throughout the continuum of care, recognising the diversity of individual circumstances. - L3.
+Analyse the psychological, sociological, emotional, cultural and spiritual impact of poor mental health on the woman, partner and her family, including exploration of the concepts of infant mental health. - L4.
+Utilising evidence-based best practice approaches discuss the available treatment methods and critically evaluate the management strategies collaborating with, consulting and referring to, the interdisciplinary and multiagency teams as appropriate.
 This should include a critical discussion of maternity service provision.